Subcutaneous Medication Administration

 - Verify patient identity, order, and medication rights before preparation.

-- Assess suitability for SQ route, including tissue thickness, medication volume, and patient factors.
+- Assess suitability for SQ route, including tissue thickness, medication volume, and patient factors (including cachexia/thin habitus that may require shorter needle selection), and verify ordered volume aligns with site-specific tolerance.

 - Prepare medication and pinch skin to create a skinfold.

-- Insert needle with a quick, dart-like motion at a 45- to 90-degree angle based on needle length and body size.
+- Insert needle with a quick, dart-like motion at a 45- to 90-degree angle based on tissue depth/body size; 90 degrees is common for normal/obese adults, and 45 degrees is commonly used when tissue is thin or skinfold depth is limited.

-- Withdraw needle promptly and apply gentle pressure to the site.
+- Withdraw needle at the same angle used for insertion and apply gentle pressure with sterile gauze.

 - Document route, dose, site, and patient response/adverse reactions.